will-rowe/stark/README.md

 - if a record is retrieved from the database and updated, you need to then re-add it to the database.
 In other words, a **stark database** only records the most recent version of a record commited to the IPFS
 - records have a history, which can be used to rollback changes to other version of the record that entered the IPFS
 - even though schema is in protobuf, most of the time it's marshaling to JSON to pass stuff around

-## TODO

-- the command line tool
-- validate concurrent access
-- work on optional encryption of record fields
-- add a rollback feature that exploits the Record's CID history
-- library and sample linking are a wip, I think these links should be a list of UUID->CID lookups (so should check validity)
-- add a way to register nodes that you accept pubsub messages from for record retrieval
-- method for key-val iteration